Religious Studies Department Box 1927

 Contemplative Studies Initiative at Brown University, is devoted to the research and teaching in human techniques and experience of tranquil, attentive awareness and concomitant epistemological and moral insights across human history and across traditions.
 This initiative proposes to develop the field of Contemplative Studies through, among other things, teaching undergraduate courses, guiding independent concentrators in their study, supporting students in developing their own first-person experiential engagement with contemplative practice, and conducting original research on the effects of sustained contemplative practice.
 Some of the program's long range goals are to establish the first undergraduate concentration in Contemplative Studies in the Western World, to establish a first class scientific and humanistic research center, to incorporate contemplative practices as a regular element of Brown's undergraduate and medical school curriculum, and to train a new generation of contemplative scholars and scientists.

-In 2014, Brown University received a $2,500 Women in Buddhism grant to enable one of its professors to train and subsequently teach the Divine Feminine principles of Lama Tsultrim Allione.
+In 2014, a Women in Buddhism grant in the amount of $2,500 was awarded to enable one of its professors to train and subsequently teach the Divine Feminine principles of Lama Tsultrim Allione.

 In 2012, a grant in the amount of $15,000 was awarded to support a scholarship fund to help defray the costs of tuition for the Brown 2012 Contemplative Studies Summer Intensive and for the Contemplative Mentor in Residence Program.

 In 2009, a grant in the amount of $20,000 was awarded to support the Contemplative Studies Initiative Program expenditures.